 Smell: Fantastic mix of berries and smoke… Raspberry, strawberry, cherry.
 Plums.
 Orange.
 Honey & lemon.
 Sticky toffee pudding.
 Bonfire smoke and ash – strong at first but softens over time.

 Taste: Toffee.
 Caramel.
 Honey.
 Vanilla.
 Pepper and smoke.
 Raspberry and blackcurrant.
 Red apples.
 Subtle smoke grows in strength towards the finish.

-Value for Money: Pushes the budget a little but I can honestly say it is one of the tastiest drams I’ve come across over the last few months.
+Thoughts: Pushes the budget a little but I can honestly say it is one of the tastiest drams I’ve come across over the last few months.
 Would I pay £99 for a bottle though?

 I’ve said it before; when Bowmore is good, it’s very, very good and this one is an absolute corker.
-The price may fall at the upper end of what I’d consider acceptable, (had it been bottled at cask strength I would have no qualms whatsoever), as it stands, I suspect I would still be willing to pay the asking price, albeit a little grudgingly.
+The price may fall at the upper end of what I’d consider acceptable, (had it been bottled at cask strength I would have no qualms whatsoever), as it stands, I suspect I would still be willing to pay the price, albeit a little grudgingly.
 Especially having now tasted it, it’s just so damn good that I don’t think I’d be able to resist.